phpcasts/phpcasts-api/README.md

-# phpcasts-api
+# PHPCasts Web API
-PHPCasts web API
+To be completed